 The author nails each profile – it’s eerie how many similarities you will find between the profiles and your boyfriends (hopefully ex’s).
 It is easy to see the warning signs when looking back on a relationship, but this book helps you to recognize the red flags or any current or future relationship.
 This book is a must-read for EVERY woman – whether you are single, in a relationship, or married.
 I only wish I had this book years ago.

 I loved this book, and the beginning was captivating; it was like looking in the mirror or reading about my own life and experiences.
 As I read on, I found the book both empowering and liberating.
 I had to laugh out loud when I hit a few of the profiles, there were at least 6 that I could count that described my ex-husband and a few former boyfriends.

 The Man in Control was dead on with my ex, who tried to control my life, limit my career and discourage my own social network.
 The Mama's Boy was eerily similar to a guy I dated for a few months, who had to get reassurance from his mom on everything from where to go have dinner or how to dress.
 The Mooch describes perfectly the last guy that I dumped, wouldn't pay for a thing, and conveniently forgot his wallet- I don't mind paying my way, but I didn't think it was appropriate for me to pay all the time.

-Christine Woods - New York4 years, 5 months ago
+Christine Woods - New York5 years ago